chris-pearce/scally/components/README.md

 Like shown in the example above components can exist within other components i.e. the pagination component can exist in the dialog component.

-Nested components like this are perfectly fine, what's important is not having components being dependent on other components which is covered in the [previous section](#portable-and-robust).
+Nested components like this are perfectly fine, what's important is not having components being dependent on other components which is covered in the [previous section](#portable-and-robust) and [here](#encapsulation).
 This means that all components should be completely standalone and can only ever exist in isolation.

 #### Free of constraints